mohakapt/ratingStar-ios/README.md

 ## License

-RatingStar is available under the MIT license.
+RatingStar is available under the Apache-2.0 license.
 See the LICENSE file for more info.